AccessMap/crossify/STRATEGY.md

 intersection node are ignored.
 All further logic happens on a per-intersection group basis.

-4. Create a buffer of 30 meters (by default) around the intersection's node(s) and do an intersection operation on the streets/sidewalks: all streets and sidewalks are clipped at 30 meters from an intersection node.
+4. Create a buffer of 10 meters (by default) around the intersection's node(s) and do an intersection operation on the streets/sidewalks: all streets and sidewalks are clipped at 10 meters from an intersection node.
 In most cases, this will mean that all streets and sidewalks are cut off by a 30-meter radius circle.
 If necessary, streets are temporarily extended to be 30 meters long.
+Idea: possibly use polygonized street data?
+Idea: use voronoi polygons?

 5. Select all incoming streets and split the buffer by them.
 This aids the algorithm in ensure a connection across the street, guaranteeing each end of a crossing connects to left or right.

 6. Extend 'up' each street in 1-meter increments, finding the closest sidewalk on each side.
+Only extend at most half-way down the street.

 7. If each sidewalk side differs too much in length, the entire crossing is discarded.
 The problem this is attempting to solve is one where incoming